 Championships program provides a quality experience for students that

-teaches them fair play, concentration, logic skills, and enhances
+teaches fair play, concentration, and logic skills, and it enhances

 interpersonal relationships.
 This furthers ACUI's goal of creating

 meaningful communities.
 For more than 45 years, ACUI has partnered with

 the host facility, sponsors, and schools from across the United States

 for this event.
 This is the only collegiate event featuring all six

 events: International Skeet and Trap, American Skeet and Trap,

 first-serve basis and has fees associated with each event.
 All students